dperique/commentary_openstack-helm/README.md

 PING keystone.openstack.svc.cluster.local (10.98.196.221) 56(84) bytes of data.
 ```

+The console display is not working and you get `novncproxy.openstack.svc.cluster.local’s
+server IP address could not be found.` when you try to goto the console.

+I will try to look into how to solve this since
+I like being able to use the console for debugging.
+But since the instances are working,
+this is not a high priority for me.
+But getting to know how to get the DNS to work for
+that name might be useful in itself.

 ## Next Steps

 * Setup networking so that machines outside of the all-in-one BM can reach my VMs.